ArtS/arts.github.com/_posts/2014-10-29-learning-how-to-learn-better.md

 ## Meditation
 Something that I am yet to find a scientific explanation for is the effects of meditation on attention.
 I noticed that my attention span improved dramatically after a few weeks of 30 to 40 minutes per day of mindfulness meditation practice.
-See my blog post "[You are batshit crazy][7]" for more details on that.
+See my blog post ["You are batshit crazy"][7] for more details on that.
 I really wish I started meditating earlier in my life, such a great effect it had.

 ## Sources